OpenTermsArchive/docs/content/create-new-collection.en.md

 These settings ease the whole contribution process.

-- In the `Pull Requests` section: check only the “Allow squash merging” option, and set it to “Default to pull request title and commit details”.
+- In the “Pull Requests” section: check only the “Allow squash merging” option, and set it to “Default to pull request title and commit details”.
 - Enable “Allow auto-merge”.
 - Enable “Automatically delete head branches”.
-- In the `Branches` section: add a branch protection rule for `main`, check “Require status checks to pass before merging” and add `validate_modified_declarations` and `validate_schema` as required status checks.
+- In the “Branches” section: add a branch protection rule for `main`, check “Require status checks to pass before merging” and add `validate_modified_declarations` and `validate_schema` as required status checks.
-- In the `Actions` section, in the `General` submenu: select “Allow all actions and reusable workflows”.
+- In the “Actions” section, in the “General” submenu: select “Allow all actions and reusable workflows”.

 #### Update README